SEBI clears amendments to various regulations, tightens rules for IPO

 If a company has not identified acquisition or investment target as objects in the DRHP and the offer document, then the amount for such objects cannot exceed 25 per cent of the amount being raised.

-“Above limits shall not apply if the proposed acquisition or strategic investment object has been identified and suitable specific disclosures about such acquisitions or investments are made in the draft offer document and the offer document at the time of filing of offer documents,” Sebi said.
+"Above limits shall not apply if the proposed acquisition or strategic investment object has been identified and suitable specific disclosures about such acquisitions or investments are made in the draft offer document and the offer document at the time of filing of offer documents," SEBI said.

+Sebi has also made changes to the price band.
+For book built issues, a minimum price band of at least 105 per cent of the floor price shall be applicable for all issues.

+The regulator has also revised the allocation methodology for non institutional investors (NIIs).
+For book built issues opening on or after April 01, 2022, one-third of the portion available to NIIs will be reserved for applicants with application size of more than 2 lakh rupees and up to 10 lakh rupees, while two-third of the portion available to NIIs will be reserved for applicants with application size of more than 10 lakh rupees.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today